EconomyLens.com

 Related

 Albanese said the rare earths deal would lead to $8.5 billion in critical minerals projects in Australia and take relations to the “next level.”
 The Australian premier has touted his country’s abundant critical minerals as a way to loosen China’s grip over global supplies of rare earths, which are vital for tech products.
-Australia sits on deposits of lithium, cobalt, and manganese as well as rare earth metals used in technologies from semiconductors to defense hardware, electric cars, and wind turbines.
+Government figures show Australia is among the world’s top five producers of lithium, cobalt, and manganese — used in everything from semiconductors to defense hardware, electric cars, and wind turbines.

 “The submarines that we’re starting to build for Australia are really moving along,” Trump told reporters as he sat alongside Albanese in the cabinet room of the White House.
 “We’ve worked on this long and hard, and we’re starting that process right now.
 And it’s really moving along very rapidly, very well.”